vorce/mallery/README.md

 *Everything that is persited can be viewed (and edited) on the /images endpoint*.
 Disable it for production.

+Global gallery that shows all images: `/gallery/`
-To view a gallery go to `/gallery/<user>`, where user would be the email address that sent the mail.
+To view a user gallery go to `/gallery/<user>`, where user = email address.

 ## Examples